 Leading the Way

-Now, almost 100 years after its founding, Presidio Hill remains a leader in the independent school community.
-With its focus on the developmental needs of its youngest two-year kindergarten students as well as its oldest middle schoolers, its emphasis on the whole child, its commitment to authentic styles of assessment, its environmental education programs, and its commitment to the arts as a central focus, Presidio Hill continues to offer challenges to the prevailing educational paradigms of our time.
+Now, 100 years after its founding, Presidio Hill remains a leader in the independent school community.
+With its focus on the developmental needs of its youngest transitional kindergarten students as well as its oldest middle schoolers, its emphasis on the whole child, its commitment to authentic styles of assessment, its environmental education programs, and its commitment to the arts as a central focus, Presidio Hill continues to offer challenges to the prevailing educational paradigms of our time.
 It has remained remarkably true to its founding principles and continues to be a school in which children love to learn.

 When John Dewey created his Laboratory School at the University of Chicago, he made it clear the school was to be a vehicle for the democratization of America.
 The social aspect of education was important as students learned with each other and about one another.

 Here in San Francisco, Helen Salz and Flora Arnstein, the founders of Presidio Hill School, agreed with Dewey.
 They saw a school in which children of all races, faiths, nationalities and backgrounds could come together to learn.
-This was an uncommon position to take in 1918 yet a position, and a tradition of diversity, that we have maintained for nearly 100 years.
+This was an uncommon position to take in 1918 yet a position, and a tradition of diversity, that we have maintained for 100 years.

 Scope of Diversity